-The mixed relay will entail teams of four athletes - two women and two men - racing against each other, with each athlete running once around the track before the next person on their team begins their run.
+The mixed relay entails teams of four athletes - two women and two men - racing against each other, with each athlete running once around the track before the next person on their team begins their run.
 Individual teams can decide for their athletes to run in any order they prefer, with two men followed by two women, vice versa or even alternating male and female athletes.

 Tactics are an important aspect of the race, keeping in mind that male Olympians are on average six seconds faster than their female counterparts.
 It allows for a range of different race strategies that can leave the crowd on the edge of their seats until the very last seconds of the race.

 The new 4x400m relay race format was first trialed at the 2017 World Relays in Nassau but it wasn't until the 2019 World Championships in Doha that the event really began to grow in popularity.

 In Doha, the audience was treated to a fascinating mixture of strategies, as teams set out to gain an advantage over their opponents.
 While most nations opted for a male first runner followed by two women and a male anchor, that wasn't always the case.
 Poland decided to begin the race with two male runners and stormed into a lead that they only relinquished on the final lap, as Justyna Swiety-Ersetic finally succumbed to the pressure of the chasing athletes, settling for fifth place.

 That year's final was eventually won by the USA in a new world record time of 3:09.34, a full three seconds faster than the previous world's best mark the same nation had set only a day earlier.
 It also saw history being made for another reason, as legendary sprinter Allyson Felix beat Usain Bolt's record for the most-ever world titles with the 12th gold medal of her career.